Karim Adeyemi: International career

 Adeyemi was born in Munich, Germany, to a Nigerian father and Romanian mother.
 He is a youth international for Germany, having represented the Germany under-16s, under-17s and under-21s.
 He made his debut for the Germany senior team in a 6–0 2022 FIFA World Cup qualification win over Armenia on 5 September 2021, coming on as a late substitute and scoring his side's sixth goal in the first minute of second-half injury time.
 As Adeyemi was a Red Bull Salzburg player on his debut, this marked the first time in the post-war period that a player from an Austrian club played a match for the German senior national team.

 In November 2022, he was named in the German squad for the 2022 FIFA World Cup in Qatar.
-However, he did not feature in any match, as Germany were knocked out from the group stage.
+However, he did not feature in any match, as Germany were knocked out at the group stage.

+Personal life

+In 2023 Adeyemi started dating rapper Loredana Zefi, and they married in a private ceremony in October 2024.

+In November 2025, Adeyemi and Loredana were fined 60 daily payments of €7,500 for illegal possession of weapons, after the Federal Police found brass knuckles and a taser in their possession.